ballerina-platform/ballerina-dev-website/swan-lake/learn/quick-tour.md

 1. [Install](/swan-lake/learn/installing-ballerina) Ballerina.
 1. Set up [Visual Studio Code](/swan-lake/learn/tools-ides/vscode-plugin) for Ballerina.

-## Creating a Service and a Client to Invoke It
+## Creating a Service and a Client

-You can use a Ballerina HTTP client to interact with any HTTP service.
 Let's create a custom Ballerina HTTP service and also an HTTP client to invoke it.

 ### Writing a simple 'hello' Service